JoeChristianson/mockeye/README.md

 ```
 ### mockeye.write()

 mockeye.write takes in (path,typeSchema) in as arguments.
 The path is to where the file is written.
-The typeSchema is either a typename or a schema, which is the
+The typeSchema is either a typename or a schema (this is the same as the first argument of the fake method).
-same as what would be passed into the fake() method as well.

-The method does not return anything, but rather turns the mock data into JSON and saves it at the specified path.
+The mockeye.write() method does not return anything, but rather converts the mock data into JSON and saves that JSON at the specified path.

 A correct usage would look like
 ```